avasapollo/beers-api/README.md

 docker run -d -p 8000:8000 --name beers-api beers-api
 ```

+## REST Api
-This application is created to show a possible structure of a Microservice with Golang, it doesn't contains all the CRUD operations.
+This application is created just to show a possible structure of a Microservice with Golang.
+It doesn't contains all the CRUD operations.
+The server is in listening on port 8000 so `http://localhost:8000`

 The possible endpoint are: